Quick commands to check Exchange Server health

 Microsoft Exchange Server is a reliable piece of software.
 However, every system bears a risk of malfunction.
 As the Murphy’s law says: “The larger the system, the greater the probability of unexpected failure.”.

-It is, therefore, good to know a couple of simple commands that allow to check up your server’s health quickly.
-Whether you just want to check things up or when one of your users inform that “Email is not working!” use methods below for the quick status report.
+It is, therefore, good to know a couple of simple commands that let you quickly check your server’s health.
+Whether you just want to do a routine check or one of your users reports that “Email is not working!”, use the methods below for a quick status report.

-Please note that all commands below needs to be executed in Exchange PowerShell console, either directly on the server or via the remote PS session.
+Please note that all commands below need to be executed in the Exchange PowerShell console, either directly on the server or via a remote PS session.

 Test-ServiceHealth